Charles B. Washington - Journalist and Civil Rights Leader

 Charles B. Washington was an important man to the North Omaha community.
-Charles was born in Omaha, Nebraska on December 1, 1923.
+Washington was born in Omaha, Nebraska on Dec.
+1, 1923.
 As a child, he went to Howard Kennedy Elementary for grammar school and later went to Omaha Central and Omaha North High Schools.
-As a young man, Charles was a paperboy for the Omaha Star Newspaper, an all African-American run business.
-As a young adult, Charles wasn’t only a journalist and mentor, but he was also a civil rights activist.
-When the people of North Omaha had problems or questions, they would turn to Charles for answers.
-Throughout his life, he helped young people in the North Omaha Community in multiple including: providing financial support, giving advice, and connecting people with other resources.
+As a young man, Washington was a paperboy for The Omaha Star Newspaper, an all-African American run business.
+As a young adult, Washington wasn’t only a journalist and mentor, but he was also a civil rights activist.
+When the people of North Omaha had problems or questions, they would turn to Washington for answers.
+Throughout his life, he helped young people in the North Omaha community in multiple ways, including: providing financial support, giving advice, and connecting people with other resources.
 This earned him the nickname of “The Godfather of North Omaha.”
-Charles respected those around him and taught his pupils to respect everyone.
+Washington respected those around him and taught his pupils to respect everyone.
 Charles B. Washington is remembered as a strong fighter for equality among races.
 He was a man truly deserving of the honor of being memorialized in his community.

 "Journalism at its finest"

-This is a picture of the Omaha Star located in Omaha on 2216 North 24th Street.
-It was established in 1938.
-In this old building, journalists published and wrote stories about the African American community.
+This is a picture of The Omaha Star located in Omaha at 2216 N. 24th St. It was established in 1938.
+In this historic building, journalists published and wrote stories about the African American community.
 This is where Charles B. Washington worked as a journalist during the civil rights era.